 If you would like to serve in any of these areas, fill out the form below and someone will be in touch soon.

 Emotional or Spiritual Help

-We know that this is a difficult time, and we’d like to walk with you and provide resources to help you however we can.
-Connecting with friends or members of your D-group and sharing honestly about your struggles is a great place to start, but we realize that you might need more.
+We know that life can be hard, and we’d like to walk with you and provide resources to help you however we can.
+Connecting with friends or members of your D-Group and sharing honestly about your struggles is a great place to start, but we realize that you might need more.
 Here are some options:

-Being stuck at home with a spouse or significant other can be difficult in the best of situations, but the added stress of the pandemic can strain relationships to a breaking point.
+Being stuck at home with a spouse or significant other can be difficult in the best of situations, but the added stress of the past few years can strain relationships to a breaking point.
 We want to help.
 Here are some resources:

 - First, if you feel unsafe or are a victim of abuse call 911.